jjlea/scBPS/README.md

 `norm_score.tsv`: A tab-separated text file containing cell-wise scores for each cell across all traits.

-`BPS_AUC.txt`: This file contains the calculated BPSAUC scores for all pairs of cell populations and traits.
-The cell populations are provided by the anno parameter (specifically, the cell_annotation column), and the traits are taken from the input zscore_file.
+`BPS_AUC.txt`: This file contains the calculated BPS<sub>AUC</sub> scores for all pairs of cell populations and traits.
+The cell populations are provided by the `anno` parameter (specifically, the `cell_annotation` column), and the traits are taken from the input `zscore_file`.
 Each row corresponds to a cell population, and each column represents a specific trait.

-`pvalue_AUC.txt`: This file contains the p-values that represent the statistical significance of the BPSAUC scores for each cell population (as defined in the cell_annotation column from the anno parameter) across all traits from the input zscore_file.
+`pvalue_AUC.txt`: This file contains the p-values that represent the statistical significance of the BPS<sub>AUC</sub> scores for each cell population (as defined in the `cell_annotation` column from the `anno` parameter) across all traits from the input `zscore_file`.
 Each row corresponds to a cell population, and each column represents a specific trait.